Places to Visit in London

 Brick Lane Market

-Brick Lane Market is one of the most popular markets in London (© icenando)
+Brick Lane Market is one of London’s most popular markets (© icenando)

-At Brick Lane Market in Shoreditch you can find anything from antiques to vintage fashion, art, souvenirs and of course lots of delicious street food.
+At Brick Lane Market in Shoreditch you’ll find everything from antiques to vintage fashion, art, souvenirs and, of course, plenty of delicious street food.

-The market originated in the former Old Truman Brewery, which had to close in the 80s.
-Today it has developed into a market with over 300 stalls, some of them covered and others are simply on the street.
-We particularly like the fact that Brick Lane still retains the industrial charm of old London.
+The market grew out of the former Old Truman Brewery, which closed in the 1980s.
+Today it features more than 300 stalls, some under cover and others outdoors.
+We especially love that Brick Lane still keeps that cool industrial charm of old London.

-Our tip: It’s best to visit Brick Lane Market on a Sunday, which is the only time the street market takes place.
+Our tip: It’s best to visit Brick Lane Market on a Sunday—the street market is in full swing then.

-The Fallen Shopper by Banksy is one of the most famous pieces of street art in London
+The Fallen Shopper by Banksy is one of the most famous works of street art in London

-You should plan 4 hours (for a tour)
+You should plan this much time: 4 hours (for a tour)

 These sights in London were our highlights: